webpack/webpack.js.org/content/configuration/index.md

 Webpack is fed via a configuration object.
 It is passed in one of two ways depending on how you are using webpack: through the terminal or via Node.js.
 All the available configuration options are specified below.

+T> New to webpack?
+Check out our guide to some of webpack's [core concepts](/concepts) to get started!

 T> Notice that throughout the configuration we use Node's built-in [path module](https://nodejs.org/api/path.html).
 This prevents file path issues between operating systems.
 See [this section](https://nodejs.org/api/path.html#path_windows_vs_posix) for more.

 ## Options